awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script-console.md

 1. \(Optional\) For **Assume role**, enter the name or ARN of a service role to perform actions on your behalf\.
 If you don't specify a role, Automation uses the access permissions of the user who invokes the automation execution\.
 **Important**
 For Automation documents not owned by Amazon that use the `aws:executeScript` action, a role must be specified\.
-For information, see [Permissions for Running Automation Executions](automation-document-script.md#execution-permissions)\.
+For information, see [Permissions for running Automation executions](automation-document-script.md#execution-permissions)\.

 1. \(Optional\) For **Outputs**, enter any outputs for the execution of this document to make available for other processes\.